mbianchidev/mbianchidev/extra.md

 - I try to stay fit and used to do combat sports (Kickboxing, K1, Muay Thai, BJJ, MMA), now I just go to the boring gym - _I'm a former amateur fighter 🥊_
 - I compose(d) some aggressive electronic music - _ask me about it! 🤖_
 - [I curate my Spotify playlists](https://open.spotify.com/user/1169908688?si=f484127a02164fc7)
-- I have 10+ tattoos but you probably will ever see only a part of them - _I love being able to tell a story without even speaking 🖤_
+- I have 10+ tattoos, but you probably did not notice most of them - _I love being able to tell a story without even speaking 🖤_
 - I used to stream on a Twitch gaming channel _cringe-y, not sharing the link here 😳_
 - I played League of Legends for 10+ years, peak elo higher than yours! 💎 But now I mostly play single player games: Elden Ring is the last one I played as of 2023. 👾
 - I play Magic The Gathering, mainly MTGA due to my wallet not being very happy with the real deal.